djherron/KGR4VRD/README.md

 Our research, and hence our code, uses the NeSy4VRD dataset.
 The acronym NeSy4VRD stands for "Neurosymbolic AI for Visual Relationship Detection".
-NeSy4VRD is a unique `image dataset plus OWL ontology' resource that we created to facilitate our research.
+NeSy4VRD is a unique `image dataset plus OWL ontology' resource that we created to facilitate our neurosymbolic AI research.

 The NeSy4VRD dataset package contains *(i)* the NeSy4VRD dataset, consisting of an image dataset with high-quality visual relationship annotations, and *(ii)** the NeSy4VRD OWL ontology, called **VRD-World**.